tweag/pirouette/DESIGN.md

 `LanguageBuiltins`, which is Pirouette's way of defining the constants, builtin terms and builtin types of a language.
 The definition of the classes can be found in [`Pirouette.Term.Syntax.Base`].
 For a simple, concrete instantiation of a language, you might want to check [the example language].
+For a more involved one, you might want to check [the support for Plutus IR][plutus intermediate representation].

 [`Pirouette.Term.Syntax.Base`]: ./src/Pirouette/Term/Syntax/Base.hs